In HBO’s Silicon Valley, protagonist Richard Hendricks was rambling to venture capitalist Russ Hanneman:

 - Fixed currency supply

-- Ease of acquisition and mobility compared to physical gold
+- Greater ease of acquisition and mobility compared to physical gold

-- Price performance of cryptocurrencies being generally unlinked to any one national currency or macroeconomic factors
+- Past price performance of Bitcoin showed that the digital asset is uncorrelated to any one national currency or macroeconomic factors

-However, as mentioned before, extreme volatility in prices is not helping the case.
+However, as per the previous point, extreme short-term volatility in prices is not helping the case.
 The prices of major cryptocurrencies have fallen by more than 90 percent since Dec 2017.
 Bitcoin prices have nosedived from $19,700 apiece to $3,500 in Jan 2019.
 This scale of volatility is probably not what retail and institutional investors can accept as a store of value.

-Besides, it is very risky for an individual to store cryptocurrencies.
+Besides, it is risky for an individual to store cryptocurrencies.
 Cryptocurrency exchanges could be hacked.
 Paper wallets and hardware wallets could get misplaced or stolen.
 Once the private key is lost, all assets stored in that wallet address are locked forever.
-That is surely not confidence-inspiring for new investors.
+That is not confidence-inspiring news for new investors.

 A revolution not too far away